The Essence of Technology and Art#

 The essence of modern technology, Heidegger tells us, is not technological in a narrow sense.
 It lies in the framework of enframing (Gestell)—a mode of revealing that simultaneously unveils and conceals.
 It shapes how entities present themselves to us, and how we relate to them.
 Under Gestell, everything—from rivers to human beings—becomes something to be used, measured, and managed.

 Importantly, Heidegger insists that this mode of revealing has deep historical roots.
-Although it becomes dominant with industrialization and modern science, its seeds were sown in Western metaphysics—in the idea that being is something that can be grasped, represented, and mastered.
+Although it becomes dominant with industrialization and modern science, its seeds were sown in Western metaphysics—in the idea that Being is something that can be grasped, represented, and mastered.
 Technologies such as the nuclear bomb are not merely threats in themselves; they are expressions of this deeper enframing.
 Thus, the danger of technology is not any particular machine or device, but the way it shapes our understanding of all things—including ourselves.
 Technology is challenging not just in its effects, but in its essence.
 It configures a totalizing perspective that transforms the world into a resource field, narrowing our openness to other forms of being and meaning.

 [Because of technology] all distances in time and space are shrinking [and] yet the hasty setting aside of all distances brings no nearness; for nearness does not consist in a small amount of distance. – Martin Heidegger

 This logic extends beyond machines.
 Human capacities are also reduced to instruments within technological systems.
 A laborer becomes a component of the production process.
 Leaders and planners are themselves transformed into managerial assets—optimized, repurposed, or discarded according to need.
-The result is that everything—tools, people, even time and space—forfeits its autonomy, its inner form, and its capacity to disclose alternative ways of being.
+The result is that everything—tools, people, our partners, even time and space—forfeits its autonomy, its inner form, and its capacity to disclose alternative ways of being.

 The mode of revealing that prevails in modern technology is not the gentle bringing-forth of poiesis—the creative emergence once found in art and craft.
 Instead, it is a challenging-forth (Herausfordern), a forceful demand imposed on nature to yield energy, order, and efficiency.
 This challenge does not follow from modern science; it precedes it.
 For Heidegger, technological thinking is what first disclosed nature as something that could be challenged, extracted from, and quantified.
 It is this revealing—this essence of technology as Gestell—that gives rise to science’s calculative gaze.
 The technological worldview thus underlies not only the way we build machines, but the way we perceive existence itself.